-To enroll under either of these special enrollment rights, you must notify your employer's human resources department and complete and return any required forms within 30 days of the underlying event (e.g., loss of other coverage, date of the marriage, birth, adoption or placement for adoption).
+To enroll under either of these special enrollment rights, you must notify your employer's human resources department and complete and return any required forms within 30 days or 60 days, for a newborn or newly adopted child, of the underlying event (e.g., loss of other coverage, date of the marriage, birth, adoption or placement for adoption).
 If you do so, then coverage will begin on the date of the loss of other coverage, or for a new dependent child, the date of birth, adoption or placement for adoption, or for a new spouse, the date of marriage.